okelada/MSFS-LOD-Maker/README.md

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.
-  - Shrinkwrap will be post-processed via planar, collapse or subdivide decimation
+  - Shrinkwrap will be post-processed via planar, collapse or subdivide decimation.
+  - Triangulation after shrinkwrap available to deal with non-planar faces.
   - The problem with shrinkwrap results having too dark vertex colors has been partially fixed, so some brightening capabilities have been removed.
   - A "just cubes" nuclear option method has been added mainly for testing purposes.